Our New 7 Seater Car

 KayCee and Ella absolutely love the new car!
 They’re going to the fair next week and have asked Ant to drive them and their friends so they don’t have to take the bus!

 We like it because when the grandchildren come to visit, we won’t need to have someone else with a car coming with us on day trips.
-We can now fit them and our girls in with a seat to spare 🙂
+We can now have enough space to fit all the children, their backpacks, our car emergency kit and still have a seat to spare! 🙂